haydenmbradley/power-outage-machine-learning/README.md

 | `U.S._STATE`           | 0                      |
 | `OUTAGE.DURATION`      | 58                     |

 Since variables like `CLIMATE.REGION`, `CLIMATE.CATEGORY`, and `ANOMALY.LEVEL` are all specific data points that are not easy to reliably predict, and there are not that many null values for these categories, we will simply remove all rows where these columns are null.
 This deletion removed a total of 14 rows.
 Additionally, since we will eventually try to predict the OUTAGE.DURATION variable, it does not make sense to impute values here which would introduce bias into our prediction model.
 Therefore, we will also remove all rows where OUTAGE.DURATION is null.
 This deletion removed another 49 rows.
 In the process of these deletions, we inadvertently removed all rows where `OUTAGE.START` was null, which means we do not need to do any additional deletions for that column.
 For the moment, I will skip over `CUSTOMERS.AFFECTED` which will be covered next in the imputation section.
-This cleaning process left us with 1471 rows of data which is a large percentage of our original data and still plenty rows to perform a thorough analysis.
+This cleaning process left us with 1471 rows of data which is a large percentage of our original data and still plenty of rows to perform a thorough analysis.

 ### Imputation

 The `CUSTOMERS.AFFECTED` column presents more of a challenge because it has 443 missing values.
-Removing all of these rows would significanlty reduce the dataset size, which could hinder the effectiveness of our predictive model.
-Instead, I will perform an imputation which attempts to accurately replace these values.
+Removing all of these rows would significantly reduce the dataset size, which could hinder the effectiveness of our predictive model.
+Instead, I will perform an imputation that attempts to accurately replace these values.

 For the `CUSTOMERS.AFFECTED` variable, I decided to use a median imputation strategy grouped by `U.S._STATE`.
 Since these values appear to be missing at random, it is reasonable to impute them using typical values (median or mean).
 I choose the median specifically, because the data is extremely right skewed, and the median helps preserve the overall distribution more consistently.
-Additionally, underlying factors like population, geography, infrustructure, etc. would likely influence `CUSTOMERS.AFFECTED`.
+Additionally, underlying factors like population, geography, infrastructure, etc. would likely influence `CUSTOMERS.AFFECTED`.
 For this reason, I grouped by `U.S._STATE`, which helps capture these underlying patterns.
 Here is what the distributions of `CUSTOMERS.AFFECTED` looked like before and after imputation:

 <iframe src="assets/figure1.html"
         width="800"